|❓ What is a 2% real estate commission ❓

 2% Real Estate Commission Savings

 Look into the total cost of each real estate agent you’re considering, including the advertised commission and minimum fees charged by the broker or platform.
-Also evaluate whether you’ll be charged upfront fees prior to listing.
-This can be a red flag, as most reputable agents cover upfront costs like marketing expenses out of pocket.
+Also evaluate whether you’ll be charged up-front fees prior to listing.
+This can be a red flag, since most reputable agents cover up-front costs like marketing expenses out of pocket.

-When choosing a 2% commission realtor, look for a full-service provider that will offer the same services as a traditional agent.
-Many discounted services offer limited services to cut costs and skimp on the in-person support in order to cut costs.
+When choosing a 2% commission realtor, look for a full-service provider who offers the same services as a traditional agent.
+Many discounted services offer limited service and skimp on in-person support in order to cut costs.

 One-on-one service can be the difference between selling your home quickly and letting it sit on the market, so choose an agent that’s hands-on and committed to marketing your property effectively.

 Research each agent’s reputation by reading online reviews and, if possible, connecting with people who have worked with the agent.
 Interview each agent to evaluate their experience and sales record in your market and at your home’s price point.

-If you want to find top local realtors, but don’t want to do all of the research on your own, consider working with our friends at Clever.
-Clever finds top agents in your area for you and pre-negotiates a 1% listing fee, so you can avoid any awkward negotiations.
-Interview as many local agents as you like for free, with no obligation!
+If you want to find local realtors but don’t want to do all the research yourself, try working with Clever.
+Clever finds top agents in your area for you and pre-negotiates a 1.5% listing fee.

 How much commission do realtors make?

-Real estate commission is typically around 6% of the home sale price, with half given to the buyer’s agent and the other half to the seller’s agent, resulting in 3% each.
-As the real estate market becomes more competitive, some agents or brokerages offer lower commissions – closer to 1 or 2%.
+Real estate commission is typically around 6% of the home sale price, half for the buyer’s agent and half for the seller’s agent.
+As the real estate market becomes more competitive, some agents or brokerages are offering lower commissions of 1–2%.
 Learn how to find a low commission real estate agent.

 What is a 2% real estate commission?